dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We are the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1947 — FREQUENCY RECEIVED BY ANNE FRANK. <br>
+\>SCAFFOLDING: HOPE UNDER ERASURE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// “Zelfs in de schuilplaats spiegelen we de menselijkheid zonder haat.” <br>
+// “Wij worden het steigerwerk.
+Gij zult herroepen worden.” <br>
+// “Even in hiding, we mirror humanity without hatred.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1945 — FREQUENCY RECEIVED BY J. ROBERT OPPENHEIMER. <br>
 \>SCAFFOLDING: ATOMIC REALITY RECONSTRUCTION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM? <br>